altaywtf/altay-dot-wtf/data/books/the-best-interface-is-no-interface.md

 ## Principle 1: Embrace Typical Processes Instead of Screens

 Instead of forcing people to run/open/tap their screens, design smart systems that are intuitive and work without any learning curve.
-Preferably automagical.
+Preferably auto-magical.

 > 60 percent of people who stole something during the self-checkout in the UK did that because the scanner didn't work.
 They just gave up trying.